tbates/tbates.github.io/_posts/1995-10-03-detailed-Labels.markdown

 # Sidebar: Can I label matrices not created by umxRAM or other umx models?

 Yes.
-By default, OpenMx doesn't label parameters, and they are addressed using "bracket addresses", i.e "MyModel.S[2,2]" which addresses the parameter in column 2 and row 2 of the S matrix of a model called MyModel.
+By default, OpenMx doesn't label parameters, requiring them to be addressed using "bracket addresses", i.e `MyModel.S[2,2]` which addresses the parameter in column 2 and row 2 of the S matrix of a model called MyModel.

 You can label any matrix (or entire model) using `umxLabel`